 The Importance of Measuring Your Pressure Drop

-Two solutions offered to our clients, bag filters and cartridge filters, are used in a wide range of industrial processes by companies in varying industries.
+Two solutions offered to you, bag filters and cartridge filters, both are used in a wide range of industrial processes by companies in varying industries.

 The Negative Effects of Poor Maintenance

 Poor maintenance of your filtering systems has a measurable adverse effect on business.

 One of the most overlooked aspects of proper upkeep is tracking the pressure drop across the filter housing.

 Both bag and cartridge filters are usually sized so that the pressure drop with clean elements is less than 1 psi.

 As the filter media collects dirt, sediment, and other contaminants, the pores in the media become clogged.

 The initial result of this is a less efficient system because of clogged media's restricted flow and increased pressure drop across the media.